Willi Castro

-Willi Rafael Castro Capellan (born April 24, 1997) is a Puerto Rican professional baseball utility player who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Minnesota Twins and Chicago Cubs.
+Willi Rafael Castro Capellan (born April 24, 1997) is a Puerto Rican professional baseball utility player for the Colorado Rockies of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers, Minnesota Twins, and Chicago Cubs.
 Castro made his MLB debut in 2019 with the Tigers and was named an All-Star in 2024 with the Twins.